 Scenery overview

-Beautiful mountain and forest scenery, the trail goes through some remote areas of Asturias, with no cities or big towns on the way.
+Beautiful mountain, lush-green forest, waterfalls, water reservoirs, etc. The trail goes through some remote areas of Asturias, with no cities or big towns on the way.

 Camino Inglés (the English Way)